Lucky Bucky in Oz

-Lucky Bucky in Oz (1942) is the thirty-sixth in the series of Oz books created by L. Frank Baum and his successors, and the third and last written and illustrated solely by John R. Neill.
+Lucky Bucky in Oz (1942) is the thirty-sixth book in the Oz series created by L. Frank Baum and his successors, and the third and last written and illustrated solely by John R. Neill.
 (He wrote a fourth, The Runaway in Oz, but died before illustrating it.)
+The book was followed by The Magical Mimics in Oz (1946).

 Bucky Jones is aboard a tugboat in New York Harbor when the boiler blows up.
 He is soon blown into the Nonestic Ocean where he meets Davy Jones, a wooden whale.
 The pair take an undersea route to the Emerald City, and have many adventures along the way.